 IN THIS ARTICLE

 Osteoporosis occurs when there is an imbalance between new bone formation and old bone resorption.
 The body may fail to form enough new bone, or too much old bone may be reabsorbed, or both.
 Two essential minerals for normal bone formation are calcium and phosphate.
 Throughout youth, the body uses these minerals to produce bones.
 Calcium is essential for proper functioning of the heart, brain, and other organs.
 To keep those critical organs functioning, the body reabsorbs calcium that is stored in the bones to maintain blood calcium levels.
 If calcium intake is not sufficient or if the body does not absorb enough calcium from the diet, bone production and bone tissue may suffer.
-Thus, the bones may become weaker, resulting in brittle and fragile bones that can break easily.
+Thus, the bones may become weaker, resulting in fragile and brittle bones that can break easily.

 Usually, the loss of bone occurs over an extended period of years.
 Often, a person will sustain a fracture before becoming aware that the disease is present.
 By then, the disease may be in its advanced stages and damage may be serious.